case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.mustresolvetostring.md

 ## Exceptions

-a [CaseCoreError](./case-plugin-base.casecoreerror.md) if the matcher doesn't resolve to a string.
+a [CaseConfigurationError](./case-plugin-base.caseconfigurationerror.md) if the matcher doesn't resolve to a string.

 ## Remarks

-Use it if you expect that it should \_never\_ be possible for the matcher to resolve to anything other than a string, as it throws a [CaseCoreError](./case-plugin-base.casecoreerror.md)<!-- -->, indicating a bug.
+Use it if you expect that it's not possible for the matcher to resolve to anything other than a string, as it throws a [CaseConfigurationError](./case-plugin-base.caseconfigurationerror.md)<!-- -->.

+If you use this function during a `check` operation, then the `CaseConfigurationError` will ultimately become a `CaseCoreError`<!-- -->, because it's not supposed to be possible to throw exceptions from a `check`

+If you're using it in `check`<!-- -->, make sure you also call it in `validate`<!-- -->.